 Homeowners in Alaska who've experienced a financial hardship because of COVID-19 can apply for some of the approximately $50 million allocated to the state's Homeowner Assistance Fund program.
 This program uses federal money to help homeowners make mortgage payments and pay other home-related costs.

 Funds from Alaska's Homeowner Assistance Fund program can be used to:

 You can apply even if you're not behind on mortgage or other payments, like utilities, yet.

-To qualify for relief from this program, you must have suffered a financial hardship (a material reduction in income or an increase in living expenses) after January 21, 2020, because of the coronavirus pandemic.
+To qualify for relief from this program, you must have suffered a financial hardship (a material reduction in income or an increase in living expenses) after January 21, 2020, because of COVID-19.
 You must also show that you're at risk of housing instability or homelessness.
 In addition, you have to meet these guidelines.